Here are some common questions about the Equinox Marathon and Relay.

-You have three opportunities to pick up your race number/bib . . . but we don’t want you to use the last opportunity (race morning).
+You have two opportunities to pick up your race number/bib . . . but we don’t want you to use the last opportunity (race morning).

-The two pre-race bib pickup occasions are on the Thursday and Friday prior to race day.
+The two pre-race bib pickup occasions are during the week leading up to race day.
 See the Schedule page for the times and locations.

 Runners who have entered prior to those bib pick-up times can pick up their bibs and race swag at that time.
 It will also be possible for people who have not yet entered to enter at this time.

-The final opportunity for bib pickup is race morning in the Patty Center from 6:30AM to 7:30AM.
+The final opportunity for bib pickup is race morning in the Patty Center.
 Please do not use this bib pickup session unless you are from out-of-town and haven’t been able to attend one of the earlier bib pickup sessions.
 The fewer people who pick up their bibs on race day, the smoother the event will go for everyone involved–especially for runners.

-You can also enter the race on race morning, at a very high entry fee (although you can’t register a new relay team).
+You can also enter the race on race morning, at a very high entry fee.
 Race day entries are a hassle for everyone, so we use our entry fee schedule to encourage people to enter early, and to discourage them from entering late.